SYNDROME MAY-THURNER

 T-STENT SOLUTION

-ID NEST Medical is developing a modular technology designed to address complex venous compressions.
+ID NEST Medical is developing a modular technology designed to address complex venous compressions and confluences.
 The T-Stent offers stability, precision, and adaptability in the most difficult anatomical zones, contributing to sustainable management.